Hiking and Biking Trails

 Truman Lake Mountain Bike & Hiking Area

 The Truman Lake Bike Club teamed up with the U.S. Army Corps of Engineers and the City of Warsaw to bring this exciting mountain bike trail to the area.
 Truman Lake Mountain Bike Park has been built on Corps of Engineer land bordering beautiful Truman Lake.
-It is located at 28565 Benton House Avenue, just two miles west of 65 Highway and North Dam Access Road in Warsaw, Missouri.
+It is located at 28565 Benton House Avenue, only two miles west of 65 Highway and North Dam Access Road in Warsaw, Missouri.

 Warsaw Chamber of Commerce presents the Missouri State Championship bike races at the Truman Lake Mountain Bike Park.
 View the Park brochure or call the Warsaw Area Chamber of Commerce at 660-438-5922 for more information.